Australian Market Modestly Higher - NewsBreak

 NASDAQ

-Fintel reports that Paradice Investment Management has filed a 13G/A form with the SEC disclosing ownership of 1.75MM shares of Luxfer Holdings PLC (LXFR).
-This represents 6.4% of the company.
-In their previous filing dated February 10, 2022 they reported 2.23MM shares and 8.00% of the company, a decrease in...
+Fintel reports that Senator Investment Group has filed a 13G/A form with the SEC disclosing ownership of 6.32MM shares of Ginkgo Bioworks Holdings Inc (DNA).
+This represents 0.44% of the company.
+In their previous filing dated February 10, 2022 they reported 76.60MM shares and 5.80% of the company, a decrease...

 NASDAQ